My journey ends here...

 She didn't live much long with McKee, even if several years passed before the divorce would be granted.

-This is where she met Gladys Baker and they became friends:.
-They often went out together, always looking for a date.
+This is where she met Gladys Baker and they became friends ().

-After having dealt with Gladys papers, and sold Gladys house, she placed Norma Jeane to the Giffens, then to her own mother, Emma Atchinson.
+After having dealt with Gladys papers, and sold Gladys house (June 26, 1935 for $4839), she placed Norma Jeane to the Giffens, before taking her at her place, at Lodi Place.

 On March 25, 1935, she stated under oath being the ideal candidate to become Norma Jeane's guardian.

-She lived at one of her aunt's house, Minnie Willette (Emma Atchinson's sister) who was their bridesmaid.
+She stayed at one of her aunt's house, Minnie Willette (Emma Atchinson's sister) who was their bridesmaid.

 (Doc's daughter and Grace's stepdaughter)(,).